 Kevin: Well clearly the no-hitter was amazing.
 Being there for that, a Mets fan, and obviously you know the history.
 I always wondered because we had some days off obviously, and if the game at that time was on Fox or ESPN we’d have off.
 And I’m like man, it would really suck if they had a no-hitter and we all weren’t working!

 I’ll never forget that, the whole night, especially since it started off so weird.
 His performance did not feel like a no-hitter at all.
 The fact that Terry Collins said before the game that he’s not going to throw a lot of pitches.
 And then the emotions afterward on the field, in the dugout giving Eddie Coleman and I hugs, it was just so raw and emotional.

 That’s the main one and then there were just a lot of fun stuff along the way.
-I mean yeah, their play on the field never worked out in terms of going to the playoffs or win a World Series or anything like that (during his tenure) but there were just a lot of really fun games and great relationships that I built and fun stories that we worked on that I loved.
+I mean, their play on the field never worked out in terms of going to the playoffs or win a World Series or anything like that (during his tenure) but there were just a lot of really fun games and great relationships that I built and fun stories that we worked on that I loved.

 MMO: Now working on Fox Sports 1 and hosting MLB Whiparound, was there any difficulty going from focusing on a singular team and their opponents for a series, to now having to be in tune with all thirty major league teams on a national level?

-It’s just the allocation of prep time, where as I spent, I don’t know, an hour and a half every morning reading articles about the Mets and thinking about stuff and brainstorming ideas.
+It’s just the allocation of prep time.
+I spent, I don’t know, an hour and a half every morning reading articles about the Mets and thinking about stuff and brainstorming ideas.
 Then I’d spend half an hour to an hour on the team they’re playing, and now I’m just divvying that up nationally.
 It’s just about a change in prep routine.

 The hard thing about this is you can’t be an expert on everything.
 The only remedy I know is reading as much as you can, watching as much as you can, and talking to people when you need answers.
-I reach out to people, but as far as watching and reading there’s no substitute because I’m still a baseball junkie.
-I still love the game and know a decent amount of people in it, so instead of watching the Mets every night Mat, the difference is now I’ll watch the Cubs and Rockies tonight.
+I reach out to people but as far as watching and reading there’s no substitute because I’m still a baseball junkie.
+I still love the game and know a decent amount of people in it.
+Instead of watching the Mets every night, Mat, the difference is now I’ll watch the Cubs and Rockies tonight.

-MMO: Kevin, thank you so much for your time today, I greatly appreciate it.
+MMO: Kevin, thank you so much for your time today.
+I greatly appreciate it.

-Kevin: Alright Mat, all the best to you brother.
+Kevin: Alright, Mat.
+All the best to you, brother.

 Follow Kevin Burkhardt on Twitter, @kevinburkhardt